 MRI | Clinical Context | Mechanical Low Back Pain

-An MRI is not the driver of our conclusions.
+The MRI does not dictate our conclusions.
 It provides context.
 It can confirm.
 It can clarify.
 And occasionally it’s corrects our working hypothesis.

-What an MRI can actually tell us and what it doesn't.
+What an MRI can actually tell us, and what it can't.

 If you’ve had back pain for months or years, chances are you’ve already had one, maybe several, MRIs.